pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

 - "strength\_reduce" is the [strength\_reduce crate's u64 division](https://github.com/ejmahler/strength_reduce),
 - and fast\_divide is [the fast\_divide crate's u64 division](https://crates.io/crates/fastdivide).

-[^why-partial]: the struct is "partial" because it can't represent divisions by 1 or `u64::MAX`.
+[^why-partial]: The struct is "partial" because it can't represent divisions by 1 or `u64::MAX`.

-The last two options are the crates I considered before writing reciprocal.
+The last two options are the crates I considered before writing Reciprocal.
 The strength\_reduce crate switches between a special case for powers of two (implemented as a bitscan and a shift), and a general slow path that handles everything with a 64.64 (128 bit) fixed point reciprocal multiplier.  fast\_divide says it's inspired by